tianocore-docs/ATBB-Memory_Protection_in_UEFI_BIOS/memory-protection-in-SMM.md

 ## Limitation
 Setting up RO and NX attribute for SMRAM is a good enhancement to prevent a code overriding attack.
 However it has some limitations:

-1. It cannot resist a Return-Oriented-Programming (ROP) attack.
-[ROP].
+1. It cannot resist a Return-Oriented-Programming (ROP) attack. [[ROP][8]].
 We might need ASLR to mitigate the ROP attack. [[ASLR][7]] With the code region randomized, an attacker cannot accurately predict the location of instructions in order to leverage gadgets.
 2. Not all important data structure are set to Read-Only.
 This is the current SMM driver limitation.
 The SMM driver can be updated to allocate the important structures to be read-only instead of a read-write global variable.

 To set not-present bit for non-fixed DRAM region in SmmReadyToLock is a good enhancement to enforce the protection policy.
 However, it cannot cover below cases: